DorBernsohn/kaggle/Shopee _Price_Match_Guarantee/README.md

 ![image3](images/image3.jpg?raw=true)
 ![image4](images/image4.jpg?raw=true)

+# Data preprocessing
++ The main problem here is to have two similar items that labeled with two different `label_group`.
+To adress this i used BKTree to check for distances among the phash.

 # Modeling
 + I trained a classifier, for each image and title, to predict which `label_group` the product is.
   + I compared 2 different techniques: